 Difference between Power of Attorney for Property and Guardian of the Estate

 It is a known fact that our ability to reason becomes compromised as we get older.
 In fact, studies suggest in some people it can be as early as 65.
 Having someone you trust to manage your financial affairs can prevent you from being exploited, provided the person you choose is of sound integrity.
-Sadly, I have seen many cases where the individuals have been exploited by the Power of Attorney.
-Transparency and proper accountings are two ways a POA can avoid these issues.
+Sadly, I have seen many cases where individuals have been exploited by the Power of Attorney.
+Transparency and proper accounting are two ways a POA can avoid these issues.
 I recommend when choosing the POA for property, to pick someone that is good with their own finances if you want to ensure the safety of your financial future.
 See This Job Sucks!
 Choosing the right Power of Attorney is imperative

 A Guardian of the Estate has little room to exploit anyone